 We depend on the continued services and performance of our senior management and other key personnel, including Timothy Brown and Joseph Zwillinger, our co-founders and Co-Chief Executive Officers.
 Mr. Brown's and Mr. Zwillinger's employment with us is at-will, which means that they may resign or could be terminated for any reason at any time.
-Should either of them stop working for us for any reason, it is unlikely that the other cofounder would be able to fulfill the responsibilities of the departing co-founder, nor is it likely that we would be able to immediately find a suitable replacement.
+Should either of them stop working for us for any reason, it is unlikely that the other co-founder would be able to fulfill the responsibilities of the departing co-founder, nor is it likely that we would be able to immediately find a suitable replacement.
 Our other senior management and key employees are also employed on an at-will basis, with the exception of one member of our senior management team who resides in the United Kingdom and is entitled to standard statutory rights under local law.
 We currently do not have "key person" insurance on any of our employees.
 The loss of key personnel, including members of management, supply chain, innovation and sustainability, product development, marketing, and sales personnel, could disrupt our operations and seriously harm our business.

 To successfully grow and operate our business and execute our strategic plans, we must attract and retain highly qualified personnel.
 Competition for executives and highly skilled personnel is often intense, especially in Northern California, where our headquarters is located.
+In addition, starting in 2021 there has been a dramatic increase in workers leaving their positions throughout the U.S. economy that is being referred to as the "great resignation," and the market to build, retain, and replace talent has become even more highly competitive.
 As we become a more mature company, we may find our recruiting efforts more challenging.
 Many of the companies with which we compete for experienced personnel have greater resources than we have.
 The incentives to attract, retain, and motivate employees provided by our equity awards or by future arrangements, such as through cash bonuses, may not be as effective as our past incentive or as the current incentives offered by our competitors.
 We may not be successful in attracting, integrating, or retaining qualified personnel to fulfill our current or future needs.
 We may experience difficulty in hiring and retaining highly skilled employees with appropriate qualifications.
 Our recruiting efforts may also be limited or delayed by laws and regulations, such as restrictive immigration laws, and restrictions on travel or availability of visas (particularly during the ongoing COVID-19 pandemic).
 For example, as we expand into new geographies, we must navigate the recruiting and employment-related aspects of local rules and requirements in each such jurisdiction as part of our hiring plans.
 Similarly, our rate of employee attrition could be impacted by the pace and recovery of businesses and the job market once the COVID-19 pandemic subsides, the general health of the economy, the rate of unemployment, the perceived or actual mobility of our highly skilled employees who may be recruited away by our competitors, or our existing employees' preferences with respect to remote or "hybrid" working arrangements based on their experiences during the COVID-19 pandemic, which preferences may diverge from the nature and conditions of the roles we believe are most appropriate for our business once the COVID-19 pandemic subsides.
-If our employee attrition is
+If our employee attrition is higher than expected, we may find it difficult to fill our hiring needs without substantial expense.